 How did we get here?

-Coalition watch - This regularly updated article traces the progress of coalition building.
+Coalition watch - This article - which was regularly updated until the cabinet was sworn in - traces the progress of coalition building.

 The dossier Vote2017 – German elections and the Energiewende bundles CLEW’s entire election coverage.